Suda94/Learning-Diaries/README.md

 <br>- add video to show the product info.

 # 19/02/2023.
-starting to learn the basic again as knowledge testing myself did not go as planned, need to get better at explaining the simple code and understanding what it does<br> should be next priority.
+starting to learn the basic again as knowledge testing myself<br>
+ did not go as planned, need to get better at explaining the simple code and understanding what it does<br> should be next priority.